 The Children’s Center will operate Monday–Friday from 8 a.m.–5 p.m. until restrictions ease.
 Occupancy will be 60–65 children per the California Department of Education/Licensing and CDC guidelines.

-The Children’s Center director has a proposed social distance plan in alignment with the California Department of Education, CDC, and campus specifications as follows:
+The Children’s Center director has a proposed physical distance plan in alignment with the California Department of Education, CDC, and campus specifications as follows:

 - Maximum of 12 children per classroom to adhere to physical distancing measures.

 - Groups of 12 to remain in the same groupings throughout the day and separated from other groups.
 Classrooms provide adequate space for physical distancing of children at table activities.

 - The same adults will be with the same group of children each day.
 All pick up and drop off will be done at the front of the building with distancing between clients while waiting in line.

 - No parents allowed in the facility unless an emergency arises.

 - Offices have been adapted for social distancing.